epiforecasts/EpiNow2/README.md

     breakpoints.
   - As a random walk (by combining a fixed reproduction number with regularly spaced breakpoints (i.e weekly)).
-  - Inferring infections using back-calculation and then calculating the time-varying reproduction number.
+  - Inferring infections using deconvolution/back-calculation and then calculating the time-varying reproduction number.
   - Adjustment for the remaining susceptible population beyond the forecast horizon.